gtl23/biskit/readme.md

 link in postman
 _https://www.getpostman.com/collections/9305640e2424f5df133e_

+**NOTE : ** Make sure to set the database credentials in the _application.properties_ file according to your local credentials.

 Please reach out to me on _asperanza23@gmail.com_ if you face any issue in setting up the project or you have any questions.